 Pack 386 would like for each boy to have a scout shirt.
 That tends to make them feel part of the group.
 Regular jeans would be great.
 A scout shirt would make a great Christmas gift.
 After getting a shirt, we would like for them to wear it.
 Scouts act more like scouts!

-We will meet at the Lansing Mall food Court.
-We will get a couple of tables well away from others.
-There is usually lots of room.
-Our five to ten parents are left by our lonesomes!
-This is the business meeting of the pack.
-The attending parents decide what to do for the next four weeks.
+We will meet at Sharp Park.
+We will talk after we eat.
+The attending parents will decide what to do for the fall..
 The den leaders of Tigers and Wolves ( grades 1 and 2 ) can ask questions of the other leaders.
-The den leaders of Bears and Webelos ( grades 3-4-5 ) who just did those scout books in the last year or two.
+The den leaders of Bears and Webelos ( grades 3-4-5 ) who just did the first scout books in the last year are always helpful.